liamjbennett/blog/content/posts/2014-09-02-testing-puppet-with-beaker-pt-dot-3-testing-roles.md

 ```
 \

-Here we are configuring out puppet.conf file, making sure that it includes any customization we might need.
+Here we are configuring out puppet.conf file, making sure that it includes any customisation we might need.
 This uses a configure_puppet method
-that we have added to beaker to allow us to do this customization and in this case it is taking the hash to modify the puppet.conf file on the master
+that we have added to beaker to allow us to do this customisation and in this case it is taking the hash to modify the puppet.conf file on the master
 host.

 ### Install the required ruby gems: